hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 [ ] Traces should fade out over time after playing
 [ ] Build tree structure for recursive call
 [ ] User interactions for what they want to see
-[ ] Two different models: look at data, look at events, looking at source code [ ] Live programming
+[ ] Different models: look at data, look at events, looking at source code [ ] Live programming
 [ ] Hover to show trace
 [ ] Animations for trace